-The Plumafill tends to perform slightly better than natural down in wet conditions though as it is synthetic so doesn’t clump up when wet like down can sometimes do.
+The Plumafill tends to perform slightly better than natural down in wet conditions, though, as it is synthetic, it doesn’t clump up when wet like down can sometimes do.

 A little under 18 percent of the Nano Puff’s weight comes from the insulation.
 In the Micro Puff, it’s just shy of 28 percent of its total weight.

 If you look at it in that level of detail, you get much more warmth from the Micro Puff compared to the Nano Puff.

 Despite the newer Micro Puff being lighter, they both pack down to a very similar size.

 Both jackets can be packed into a compact bundle that takes up very little space in your pack.
 There might be a bit of a weight difference, but size-wise, there isn’t much between the two.

 It makes sense that the newer jackets come with a higher price tag.

 All of the products in the Micro Puff range cost around $50 more than the equivalent product in the Nano Puff range.